byronbytes/NoLexa/README.md

 Q: Why is NoLexa **not** open sourced yet?

-A: I believe in keeping software open source, but this application is a very experimental stage and I want to keep this private until it's fully stable.
+A: I believe in keeping software open source, but this application is in a very experimental stage and I want to keep this private until it's fully stable.
 There also could be legal issues, which I'm trying to avoid.

 Q: Is this safe?